tueimage/crowd-airway-bsc-2018/WeeklyMeetings.md

 ### Date: 28/05/2018

 #### What did you achieve this week?
+* Rewrote some scripts
+* Clarified goal of function incl. read me
+* Wrote on the report
+* Retrieved some additional numbers

+#### What did you struggle with?
+* The structure of the paper.

+#### What would you like to work on next week?
+* I want to know whether some subjects had almost no usable annotations
+* The effect of the amount of usable annotations representing the crowd on the correlation coefficient.

+#### Where do you need help?
+* One reference won't work with bibtex

+#### Any other topic
+*

+### Date: 28/05/2018

+#### What did you achieve this week?
 * Implemented wall area percentage to capture outer area and inner area in one parameter.
 The mean-WAP of the annotations and the tasks of one subject were determined.
 * A figure with boxplots of the mean-WAP of the KW's over all healthy subjects, the mean-WAP of the KW's over all CF subjects and the same for the expert (Wieying).
 * Computed the Mann-Whitney U test (which was done in an article), but the healthy and cf subjects didn't differ significantly (p>0.05) for both expert and kw.